 Let’s say you are planning to retire, and/or move out of your State.
 Among the many things that you will consider in your selection process may be picking a tax friendlier region.

 Regarding the three primary sources of revenue from State taxes (income, sales, property), your own personal situation and preferences will ‘weight’ each of these differently.
 For example, if you are retired or soon to retire, the income tax of a given State may be less important to you than say, the property tax of the county or town since your income may be relatively low (retirement) but your property taxes will always be there and may (will) continue to rise.

 Here are a few State tax statistics, sourced and compiled from a number of sources including RetirementLiving.com, Wikipedia, Census.gov/govs/statetax, State Government Tax Collections 2009, and the TaxFoundation.org.

 State Sales Tax

 Except for very expensive (or lots of) annual purchases, State sales tax might be less important to your overall tax burden when compared to property taxes and income taxes.
-For example, you would have to purchase more than $40,000 of taxable products taxed at a 7% sales tax to be equivalent to an annual $3,000 property tax bill.
+For example, in 1-year you would have to purchase more than $40,000 of taxable products taxed at a 7% sales tax to be equivalent to the impact of an annual $3,000 property tax bill.